Quin and Quinn's from Carteret & Duplin Counties North Carolina

 Breakdown of Sept

-A sept is a division of a family, especially of a Scottish or Irish family whereas the term is used both in Scotland and in Ireland,
+A sept is a division of a family lineage, particularly within a Scottish or Irish family, and the term is commonly used in both Scotland and Ireland.

-In Irish sliocht, meaning "progeny" or "seed" and may indicate the descendants of a person The word may derive from the Latin saeptum, meaning "enclosure" or "fold", or via an alteration of the English-language word "sect".
+In the context of Irish clans, the term 'sliocht' means 'progeny' or 'seed,' indicating the descendants of a person.
+This word may derive from the Latin 'saeptum,' meaning 'enclosure' or 'fold,' or from an alteration of the English word 'sect.'

-Síol is a Gaelic word meaning "progeny" or "seed" that is used in the context of a family or clan with members who bear the same surname and inhabited the same territory, as a manner of distinguishing one group from another; a family called Mac an Bháird (anglicised as "Ward") might be divided into septs such as Síol Sheáin Mhic Bhriain, Síol Chonchobhair Óig, Síol Sheáin Chuinn, or Síol Chon Chonnacht.
+Síol is a Gaelic term meaning 'progeny' or 'seed' and is used to describe a family or clan with members sharing the same surname and territory, distinguishing one group from another.
+For instance, a family known as Mac an Bháird (anglicised to 'Ward') may be divided into septs such as Síol Sheáin Mhic Bhriain, Síol Chonchobhair Óig, Síol Sheáin Chuinn, or Síol Chon Chonnacht.

-Each of these individual septs may further subdivide into more septs, which may sometimes lead to the development of novel surnames and/or the rise of the family such that it may be considered a clan in its own right.
-Such septs were common in Scotland, where the clan system was well-developed.
+Each of these individual septs can further subdivide, potentially leading to the creation of new surnames and the emergence of a family that may be considered a clan in its own right.
+Such septs were common in Scottish clans, where the clan system was well-established.

-Historically, the term "sept" was not used in Ireland until the 19th century, long after any notion of clanship had been eradicated.
-The English word "sept" is most accurate in referring to a subgroup within a large clan, particularly when that group has taken up residence outside their clan's original territory (e.g. the O'Neills, MacSweeneys, O'Quin and O'Connors).
+Historically, the term 'sept' was not widely used in Ireland until the 19th century, long after the traditional concept of clanship had diminished.
+The English word 'sept' accurately refers to a subgroup within a larger clan, particularly when that group resides outside their clan's original territory, as seen with the O'Neills, MacSweeneys, O'Quin, and O'Connors.

-Septs are families that followed another family's chief, or part of the extended family and that hold a different surname.
-These smaller septs would then be part of the chief's larger clan.
-A sept might follow another chief if two families were linked through marriage, or, if a family lived on the land of a powerful laird, they would follow him whether they were related or not.
-Bonds of manrent were sometimes used to bind lesser chiefs and his followers to more powerful chiefs.
-According to the Oxford Companion to Scottish History, the MacMartins of Letterfinlay who were a sept of the Clan Cameron would have seen themselves as distinct within their own lands, but would have also seen themselves as Camerons if operating elsewhere outside Lochaber.
-Bonds of manrent and friendship tied obviously non-related kin groups into a wider military, political, and land/food resource sharing clanship.
+In Scottish clans, septs are families that align with another family's chief or belong to an extended family with a different surname.
+These smaller septs become part of the chief's larger clan.
+A sept may follow another chief due to marriage links or if a family resides on a powerful laird's land, regardless of blood relation.
+Bonds of manrent sometimes bind lesser chiefs and their followers to more powerful chiefs.
+The Oxford Companion to Scottish History notes that the MacMartins of Letterfinlay, as a sept of the Clan Cameron, would identify as distinct within their lands while also recognizing their connection to the wider clan when operating outside Lochaber.
+These bonds of manrent and friendship integrated non-related kin groups into a broader military, political, and resource-sharing clan structure.

 Family Seats

-Annaly Sept of the Ó Fearghail, County Longford O'Farrell Lords of Longford seated in Annaly are the Ó Fearghail who are an Irish family of County Longford.
-The paronym means "descendant of Fearghail", whose name means "man of valor".
-Fearghail was a great-grandson of Angaile, who was a 10th-century King of Fortúatha.
-Angaile conquered Annaly, and he is the namesake of Annaly.
-His Ó Fearghail descendants were the Princes of Annaly for 6 centuries.
-The Ó Fearghail produced 7 Bishops of Ardagh.
-The name became Farrell, and Kevin Farrell became Cardinal Bishop of Dallas, Texas.
-The overtook the Ui Cuinn.
+Annaly Sept of the Ó Fearghail, County Longford O'Farrell Lords of Longford seated in Annaly are the Ó Fearghail, an Irish family of County Longford with a rich family lineage.
+The paronym means "descendant of Fearghail", whose name translates to "man of valor".
+Fearghail was a great-grandson of Angaile, a 10th-century King of Fortúatha, who conquered Annaly, thus giving his name to the region.
+His Ó Fearghail descendants ruled as Princes of Annaly for six centuries, producing seven Bishops of Ardagh.
+The name later evolved into Farrell, with Kevin Farrell becoming Cardinal Bishop of Dallas, Texas.
+They overtook the Ui Cuinn.

 One-on-One Consultations

-Our genealogists are available for one-on-one consultations to help guide you through the research process, answer questions, and provide personalized advice.
+Our genealogists are available for one-on-one consultations to help guide you through the research process of your family lineage, answer questions about Irish clans or Scottish clans, and provide personalized advice.

 Expert Record Analysis

-Our genealogists are skilled at analyzing historical records, including census records, immigration records, and military records, to provide a comprehensive picture of your family's history.
+Our genealogists are skilled at analyzing historical records, including census records, immigration records, and military records, to provide a comprehensive picture of your family's lineage, including connections to Irish clans and Scottish clans.

 Custom Packages Available

-We offer a variety of packages to suit your needs, including custom packages tailored to your specific research goals.
+We offer a variety of packages to suit your needs, including custom packages tailored to your specific research goals, whether you're exploring your family lineage, delving into Irish clans, or investigating Scottish clans.

 The content of this website, including genealogical research, images, transcriptions, and narratives, is the intellectual property of T. Allen Quinn.
 No part may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations for scholarly or non-commercial use with proper citation.